 If you want to skip ahead to a certain model or section of this review, you can click (tap) a link in the box below.
 Otherwise, you can just keep scrolling (swiping) and reading as usual.

 There are several videos below in which you can hear these guitars being played.
 Most feature the right-handed version of these models, but everything you see and hear applies to the left-handed version too.

 Sometimes these left handed guitars can be hard to find (at Amazon).
 The links do the best they can to take you to the page you’re looking for, but sometimes they have to default to a right-handed version when the left isn’t currently available.

 Martin LX1 Little Martin

-The Little Martin is a smaller ¾ size left-handed acoustic guitar that is quite popular, even among professionals.
+The Little Martin is a smaller ¾ size left handed guitar that is quite popular, even among professionals.

-It’s top and bracing are made of Sitka spruce.
+You get a solid Sitka spruce top and bracing.
 The back and sides are HPL with a mahogany pattern.
 The neck is a rust birch laminate.